TheArkive/ahk-pi/README.md

 Otherwise here are some basics to keep in mind:

-1) It is NOT recommended to run this script along side a normal installation of AutoHotkey with the setup program, it is however theoretically possible.
-But this script will override the proper install with its own settings in the registry.
+1) It is NOT recommended to run this script along side a normal installation of AutoHotkey with the setup program.
+It is theoretically possible, but this script will override the proper install with its own settings in the registry.
 This will render the Uninstall option of your legit install inoperable.
 You will need to reinstall your legit install in order to do a normal removal from the "Installed Programs" list in the Windows Control Panel / App Settings.

 2) If you move your `base folder`, then you must "re-install" your chosen AutoHotkey `base version`.
 Simply click `Install/Select` again to update the setting.
-Keep in mind, if you don't specify a custom `base folder`, and you move the location of AHK Portable Installer, then you are also moving the `base folder` to the default location which is:\
+Keep in mind, if you don't specify a custom `base folder`, and you move the location of AHK Portable Installer, then you are also moving the `base folder` located in  `%A_ScriptDir%\versions`.
+In this case you also need to reinstall your selected version of AutoHotkey.
-\
-`%A_ScriptDir%\versions`

 3) Every version folder of AutoHotkey should have its own `help file`, `WindowSpy.ahk`, and `Compiler` folder with your desired compiler components.